PEMIDI/zoomit.ir-crawler/README.md

 ## Introduction
 **This is a Crawler written in pure python.**

-it can Crawl all categories and link of the all article in the specific category
+It can Crawl all categories and link of the all article in the specific category

-it can crawl all article in Zoomit.ir Website with these details:
+Also it can crawl all article in Zoomit.ir Website with these details:
-- title
+- Title
-- body
+- Body
-- author
+- Author
-- posted datetime
+- Posted DateTime

 ##Installation instructions: